Areas of Specialization:

-He’s been cited as an expert on the future of travel, technology and urbanism by The New York Times, The Washington Post, The Wall Street Journal, The Guardian, USA Today, CNN, NPR, and the BBC.
-He has advised Intel, Ericsson, Samsung, Audi, Chrysler, Tishman Speyer, André Balazs Properties, Emaar, and Expo 2020, among many other organizations, and is currently Urbanist-in-Residence at Urban-X — BMW Mini’s urban tech accelerator.
+He’s been cited as an expert on the future of travel, technology and urbanism by The New York Times, The Washington Post, The Wall Street Journal, The Guardian, USA Today, Salon, Congressional Quarterly, CNN, the BBC and NPR, and has advised Intel, Audi, FedEx, Teague, André Balazs Properties, and clients of Wolff Olins and Fathom + Hatch.

 "5 Connections Between Transportation and Urban Growth," The Week, September 5, 2013